Matrix orbit closures: Hook shapes

-We would like to particularly thank Ezra Miller for many helpful discussions, as well as Dave Anderson, Eric Babson, Sara Billey, Calin Chindris, Leonardo Mihalcea, Vic Reiner, Richard Rim\'anyi, Billy Sanders, Seth Sullivant and Alex Woo.
-In the course of this work we performed numerous computations in Macaulay~2~\cite{M2}.
+We thank Dave Anderson, Calin Chindris, Ezra Miller, Leonardo Mihalcea, Richard Rim\'anyi, Seth Sullivant and Alex Woo for useful discussions, as well as the anonymous referees who pointed out errors in earlier claimed proofs of Conjecture~\ref{conj:main}.

-Special thanks are due to an anonymous referee who spotted a crucial error in an initial version of the paper.

 \cprime{$'$}